Radiology & Cat X-Rays

 Sedation

-While most cats can remain awake during the x-ray process, we may administer anesthesia to cats who need to be in a complicated position, are in pain or are aggressive, to ensure their comfort and safety.
+While most cats can stay awake during the x-ray process, for felines who need to be in a complicated position or are in pain, anesthesia will be provided to ensure their comfort and safety.

 We understand that a visit to the vet can be a daunting experience, particularly in emergencies or when your furry companion is in pain.
 That’s why we strive to provide a seamless and stress-free experience while delivering exceptional care to your beloved pet.